 If you hear grazie tante or tante grazie, it’s usually not being used to convey thanks.
 This sarcastic Italian phrase means quite the opposite and translates to something like a snarky “thanks a lot” to express annoyance for an inconvenience.
 When it comes to this Italian saying, pay attention to tone and context to decipher the meaning.

-Italians say la ringrazio tanto as a more formal thank you
+6. The Italian phrase la ringrazio tanto is a formal thank you

 You may also hear a version of this phrase—ti ringrazio tanto—used in more informal settings.
 The Italian saying la ringrazio tanto translates to “thank you so much,” and can be used in more formal settings like business meetings or conversations with strangers or acquaintances.